michellekituku/michellekituku/README.md

 # Hi there, I'm Michelle 👋

-🎓 Final-year Data Science & Analytics student at the United States International University (USIU) Africa, expected to graduate in October 2026.
+🎓 Final-year Data Science & Analytics student at the United States International University (USIU) Africa, expected to graduate in September 2026.
 💻 Skilled in Python, R, SQL and visualization tools.

 ---